Can I Sue Someone for Recording Me Without My Permission?

 Video vs. Audio Recording Laws

-Video and photos do not always fall under the Wiretap Act, but you often still have rights under privacy laws.
+Videos and photos do not always fall under the Federal Wiretap Act, but you often still have rights under privacy laws.
 Recording someone's video Skype session is considered electronic communication and is illegal without consent, but filming someone running on the beach is legal.

 You can learn more about online privacy and technology laws to see how your information can legally be recorded and shared.